yongyiwong/nestjs-grpc-multi-microservice/README.md

 # NestJS + gRPC: a multi microservices example

-This repo show as to configure a multi microservices stack in NestJS using gRPC in docker environment.
+This repo shows as to configure a multi microservices stack in NestJS using gRPC in docker environment.

 ## Docker Stack

 - 3 NestJS microservices
 - 1 NestJS client
 - 1 Prisma server
-- 1 DB MySQL

 <img src="assets/microservices.png">